sriramsriram3/E-COMMERCE-CHATBOT/README.md

 ## Customization

-To customize the bot for other domains:
+#### To customize the bot for other domains:

-Modify Retrieval Data: Update the dataset used in AstraDB to relevant information.
+###### Modify Retrieval Data:
+Update the dataset used in AstraDB to relevant information.

+###### Fine-Tune Model:
-Fine-Tune Model: Fine-tune the Mistral model if necessary.
+Fine-tune the Mistral model if necessary.

-Add More Endpoints: Extend the Flask app for additional functionalities as needed.
+###### Add More Endpoints:

+Extend the Flask app for additional functionalities as needed.

+## Contributing

+Feel free to fork the repository, make enhancements, and submit a pull request.
+We welcome contributions!

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments

+GROQ for efficient model deployment.

+AstraDB for robust vector storage capabilities.

+Mistral Model for natural language processing and generation.